 Alethea Tusher (2016) has published poetry and essays in Toad, Entropy, and Proof Magazine.

 Peter Twal (2014) is both a writer and an electrical engineer at Purdue Systems Engineering.
-His poems have appeared or are forthcoming in Tinderbox Poetry Journal, Quarterly West, Crab Creek Review, The Bend, Devil’s Lake, Ninth Letter, Kenyon Review Online, YEMASSEE JOURNAL, Booth, Notre Dame Review, The Journal, Forklift, Ohio, DIAGRAM, New Orleans Review, Bat City Review, smoking glue gun, NAP, plain china, and elsewhere.
+His poems have appeared in Tinderbox Poetry Journal, Quarterly West, Crab Creek Review, The Bend, Devil’s Lake, Ninth Letter, Kenyon Review Online, YEMASSEE JOURNAL, Booth, Notre Dame Review, The Journal, Forklift, Ohio, DIAGRAM, New Orleans Review, Bat City Review, smoking glue gun, NAP, plain china, and elsewhere.
 He is the recipient of the 2014 Samuel and Mary Anne Hazo Award for Poetry and was nominated for the AWP Intro Award for Poetry in 2013.

 Amanda Utzman (2012) is a summer school coordinator at Southern Utah University.
 She has poetry appearing in Day Old Roses.
 In 2012 she received both the Kaneb Outstanding Graduate Student Teaching Award and the Mitchell Award from the University of Notre Dame.

 Charles Valle (2003) is poetry editor at Fence Magazine.
 He has published a chapbook, Deferring Aching Roots, with Outlier Press and his poetry and articles have appeared in Quirk, Hiram Poetry Review, Good Foot, Kiosk, Eye-Rhyme, Berkeley Poetry Review, Lungfull!, Blue Sky Review, 42Opus,and Flyaways.
 He also edited the anthology After Translation (Outlier Press, 2001).